Reshma Valliappan

 Reshma Valliappan, also known as Val Resh (born 1980), is an artist-activist for a number of issues related to mental health, disability, sexuality and human rights.
-She is the protagonist of the Public Service Broadcasting Trust PSBT documentary "A Drop of Sunshine" which is based on her true story of recovery and living with schizophrenia without medications which has been the subject of controversy to date.
 Being compared to John Forbes Nash Jr. as A beautiful mind, yet again she is an artist with a beat of her own.
 She is a face that is difficult to ignore, with numerous piercings, tattoos and her distinct personality she was spotted as one of the faces for a feminist human rights organization CREA's photo book publication by artist and photographer Rebecca Swan.

-Her book, an autobiographical account of her life before being diagnosed with schizophrenia, is "Fallen, Standing: My Life as a Schizophrenist", published by Women Unlimited.
-It is the first of its kind on schizophrenia, shedding light on the issues of stigma, human rights, legal rights and what it means to live without medications.

 Media and culture

 A Drop of Sunshine became an award-winning documentary.
 It won the Rajat Kamal (Silver Lotus Award) as the Best Motivational/ Inspirational/ Instructional Film for the 59th National Film Awards, the oldest and most prestigious Awards for films in India.
-The citation reads: 'For demystifying and creating awareness towards Schizophrenia through the story of the courageous journey of a young woman'.

 It won the highest number of awards at the annual Indian Documentary Producers' Association IDPA 2011.
 The documentary received The Gold Award for Best Film (Theme), Gold Award for Best Film (TV Non-Fiction), Gold Awards for Best Sound Design (Non-Fiction), Certificate of Merit for Cinematography by Yasir Abbasi, and Certificate of Merit for Non-Fiction Film above 30 minutes.